Lab-Vankerschaver/16S-ML-models/README.md

 # 16S-ML-models
 **Machine learning models for 16S rRNA sequence classification**

-The repository contains code for 5 machine learning models:
+The repository contains code and comparative analyses of 5 machine learning models on different classification tasks and using various preproccessing methods:
 - **Ribosomal Database Project (RDP) Classifier** with k-mer frequency classification

     This model was developed by Wang Q. et al (2007).